-We provide evidence that a wide range of such historical events drives stock-price movements.
+We provide evidence that a wide range of such historical events drives stockprice movements.
 Some large-impact events-for example, 9/11 or the invention of breakthrough technologies-could not even have been imagined in advance.
 Moreover, stock prices are frequently moved by moderate-impact events that are also to some extent unique, from announcements by central banks to quarterly company reports containing news about current developments and future plans.
-The quantitative impact of these events on the process underpinning stock prices depends on the extent of their novelty and the particular historical context in which they occur.
-Thus, ipso facto, the structural change that they trigger is unforeseeable.
+The quantitative impact of these events on the process underpinning stock prices

-Our evidence comes from Bloomberg News market wrap reports from January 4, 1993, through December 31, 2009.
-Bloomberg journalists monitor the U.S. stock market throughout the day.
-They also speak in real time to market participants about the factors that they consider and inside economic models" advanced by Hansen (2014) in his Nobel lecture.
+1 Our argument here is related to the distinction between "uncertainty outside and inside economic models" advanced by Hansen (2014) in his Nobel lecture.
 "Outside" uncertainty is inherent in an economist's choice of his model's specification.
 Uncertainty "inside economic models" refers to the model's representation of the uncertainty faced by market participants.
 Recent approaches to formalizing model uncertainty-for example, robustness (Hansen and Sargent, 2008) or ambiguity (Chen and Epstein, 2002)-represent this uncertainty in probabilistic terms.
 However, in his Nobel lecture, Hansen recognizes that economists may have to move beyond probabilistic representations of uncertainty.